Ypnose/wswsh/README.md

 it's possible to write custom modifications per site.

 The true "power" of `wswsh` resides in hooks launched at many different steps.
-Those hooks are launched inside `wswsh` env allowing you to use variables to launch all kind of specific actions.
+Those hooks are sourced inside `wswsh` env allowing you to use inherited variables to launch all kind of specific actions.

 An "interpreter" can be run if it's placed ouside your `PATH`.
 Write the full path to the executable, within `wswsh.conf`: